weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-google.md

 - Model names differ between Vertex AI and MakerSuite.
     - The default model for Vertex AI is `textembedding-gecko@001`.
     - The default model for MakerSuite `embedding-gecko-001`.

+### Changes from `text2vec-palm` to `text2vec-google`

+Prior to Weaviate `v1.22.7`, the `text2vec-google` module was called `text2vec-palm`.
+The module is still available under the old name, but it will be removed in a future release.

+Along with the name change:
+- The API key header was renamed to `X-Google-Api-Key` from `X-Palm-Api-Key`.
+- The environment variable was renamed to `GOOGLE_APIKEY` from `PALM_APIKEY`.

 ## Configuring `text2vec-google` for VertexAI or MakerSuite